thoricelli/VIOFO-A119-V3-details/README.md

 | GPS-module | <a href="http://www.gotop-zzu.com/images/u/1593493826507.pdf">GAM-2525-MTR</a> + <a href="https://videoregforum.ru/threads/datakam-g5.946/page-349">Firmware</a> | N/A |

 The NOVATEK NT96670, does not have publicly accessable datasheets. <br>
-This SoC has 2 cpu's.
+This SoC has 3 cpu's.

 The first CPU (CPU1) is used for handling the image sensor (see below what its tasks are). <br>
 The second CPU (CPU2) is used for handling WIFI (not included), saving to the SD card, handling the UI, etc..
+And lastly, a DSP CPU, which remains unused for the V3.

 # Partitions in memory
 The memory map can be changed by the configuration specified in the firmware file.<br>